 - never having had a baby

-- endometriosis (a painful medical condition in which cells from the lining of the uterus grow in other parts of the body)
+- Endometriosis.
+This is a painful medical condition in which cells from the lining of the uterus grow in other parts of the body, usually on the fallopian tubes, ovaries, or tissue lining the pelvis.

-- pelvic inflammatory disease, an infection of the uterus, fallopian tubes, or ovaries often caused by sexually transmitted infections
+- Pelvic inflammatory disease (PID).
+PID is an infection of the uterus, fallopian tubes, or ovaries often caused by sexually transmitted bacteria that cause inflammation of the reproductive organs and pain.

-- adenomyosis, a rare condition in which the uterine lining grows into the muscular wall of the uterus
+- Adenomyosis.
+This is a rare condition in which the uterine lining grows into the muscular wall of the uterus, causing inflammation, pressure, and pain.
+It can also cause longer or heavier periods.

-- cervical stenosis, a rare condition in which the cervix is so small it slows menstrual flow (NLM)
+- Cervical stenosis.
+Cervical stenosis is a rare condition in which the cervix is so small or narrow that it slows menstrual flow, causing an increase of pressure inside the uterus that causes pain.

 - passing blood clots